 |

-Images (from left to right, top to bottom) 1.Taking the boat to Dildo Island.
+Images to the right (top to bottom) 1.Taking the boat to Dildo Island.
 2.View of Harbour Grace, June 2003.
-3.View of Dildo Pond from Russell’s Point.
+3.View of Dildo Pond from Russell's Point.

 |